What is Customer Feedback Management?

-A SaaS company tracks retention rate to understand long-term customer engagement.
-A steady increase in retention rate correlates with ongoing improvements to the platform, validating the development strategy.
+A SaaS company tracks retention rates to understand long-term customer engagement.
+A steady increase in retention rates correlates with ongoing improvements to the platform, validating the development strategy.

 LTV calculates the total revenue a company expects to earn from a customer throughout their entire relationship.

 A retail brand uses LTV to segment customers and tailor marketing strategies.
 High LTV customers receive exclusive offers, enhancing loyalty and encouraging repeat purchases.

 7. Voice of the Customer (VOC) Program Metrics

 VOC metrics encompass various data points that capture customer feedback,preferences,and expectations.

 A hotel chain implements a VOC program to gather feedback across all touchpoints.
 Analysis of VOC data leads to personalized guest experiences, increasing repeat bookings.

 The CFM process is a continuous cycle that involves: